 Your spending habits, no matter your income, can really affect your financial situation.

 Lifestyle creep should be avoided as much as possible.

 A far too large percentage of six-figure income earners are sufferers of the well known “Keeping Up With The Joneses”.

-Just like anyone - else six-figure income earners feel the invisible pressure of having the home, the car, the vacations, school district for their children, etc.
+Just like anyone - else six figure earners feel the invisible pressure of having the home, the car, the vacations, school district for their children, etc.

 All of those things cost money, a lot of money in fact!
 The worst part is those costs tend to increase over time.

 Just like those that may be making a more average salary instead of a six-figure salary, if you start to pick up bad financial habits, you’ll not be able to use those dollars to work towards your financial goals.
 In terms of money, every dollar should have a job.
 The easiest way to do that is to invest your money instead of spending it.

 Ultimately a 6-figure salary is only good if you are using it to build your wealth and achieve a secure financial future.

 The best way to do that is to have a large savings rate and invest those dollars.
 Then your money is working for you and you aren’t working for your money!